 Even professional rowers use Concept 2 ergs to keep up with their training when they can’t get out on the water.

 A Concept 2 rower will also last for years, especially when used in home gym settings.
-It is built like a tank, and it takes a lot to damage one to the point where you’d need to replace it entirely.
+It is built like a tank, and it can take a lot to damage, yet still perform well for many years.

 For a complete list of other fitness brands I recommend for home gyms, check out my favorite home fitness equipment brands.